What our people say

 I then moved on to a maternity cover role as Acting Director of Operations for one year.
 Here, I led on the Operations Directorate strategic overview and objectives for the Testing, Science and Medicine and Intelligence and Investigations teams.
 I worked closely with the Chief Executive and regularly attended UKAD Board meetings.
 A great way to further develop my management skills.

 In 2014 I undertook a Project Management role which saw me prepare the organisation to implement the 2015 World Anti-Doping Code.
 I was grateful to be given this opportunity as it cemented my knowledge on the World Anti-Doping Code which has supported me so well in my career path at UKAD.

-My current role is as Head of International and Stakeholder Relations.
-Here I developed UKAD’s International Strategy and lead on international work programmes and consultancy, attend international fora and maintain high level relationships with key international partners which involves international travel on occasions.
+More recently as Head of International and Stakeholder Relations, I developed UKAD’s International Strategy and led on international work programmes and consultancy, attending international fora and maintaining high level relationships with key international partners which involved international travel on occasions.
 I also oversee stakeholder engagement and management.

 I have worked at UKAD for almost three years now and can easily say it has been a great experience.
 Every day is different, whether that’s a project, cross team working or a new challenge.
 UKAD allows employees to be creative and take responsibility for supporting their overall mission of protecting sport.

 As a sports fan and having spent eight years developing a career in sport, protecting its integrity was something that attracted me to work at UKAD.
 UKAD has supported me to push myself in both my work responsibilities and self-confidence.
 They have provided me with numerous exciting projects to work on and challenge myself with, as well as ongoing career progression.

 UKAD is an organisation where every employee is known and plays a key role in the day-to-day work.
 The staff have always been so welcoming, and I have developed some life-long friendships.